DVLrepertoire/songs/_songs/the-big-rock-candy-mountain.md

 # The Big Rock Candy Mountain

-On a summer's day in the month of May
-A burly bum came a-hikin'.
-Through a shady lane in the sugar cane
-He was lookin' for his likin'.
-As he strolled along, he sang a song
+One evening as the sun went down
+And the jungle fire was burning
+Down the track came a hobo hikin'
+And he said, "Boys, I'm not turning
+I'm headed for a land that's far away
+Beside the crystal fountains
+So come with me, we'll go and see
+The Big Rock Candy Mountains

+In The Big Rock Candy Mountains
-Of a land of milk and honey,
+There's a land that's fair and bright
-Where a bum can stay for many a day
+Where the handouts grow on bushes
-And you don't need any money.
+And you sleep out every night
+Where the boxcars all are empty
+And the sun shines every day

-Oh, the buzzing of the bees
+On the birds and the bees and the cigarette trees
-in the cigarette trees,
-By the soda water fountain
-Near the lemonade springs
-where the bluebird sings
+The lemonade springs where the bluebird sings
-On the Big Rock Candy Mountain
+In The Big Rock Candy Mountains

-In the Big Rock Candy Mountain
+In The Big Rock Candy Mountains
-The cops have wooden legs
+All the cops have wooden legs
-The bulldogs all have rubber teeth
+And the bulldogs all have rubber teeth
 And the hens lay soft-boiled eggs
-The box-cars all are empty
+The farmers' trees are full of fruit
-And the sun shines every day
+And the barns are full of hay
-I'm bound to go where there ain't no snow
+Oh I'm bound to go where there ain't no snow
-Where the sleet don't fall
-and the winds don't blow
+Where the rain don't fall, the wind don't blow
-In the Big Rock Candy Mountain.
+In The Big Rock Candy Mountains

-In the Big Rock Candy Mountain
+In The Big Rock Candy Mountains
 You never change your socks
-And little streams of alky-hol
+And the little streams of alcohol
-Come trickling down the rocks
+Come a-trickling down the rocks
-O the shacks all have to tip their hats
+The brakemen have to tip their hats
-And the railway bulls are blind
+And the railroad bulls are blind
-There's a lake of stew and ginger ale too
+There's a lake of stew and of whiskey, too
-And you can paddle
-all around it in a big canoe
+You can paddle all around 'em in a big canoe
+In The Big Rock Candy Mountains

+In The Big Rock Candy Mountains
+The jails are made of tin
+And you can walk right out again
+As soon as you are in
+There ain't no short-handle shovels
+No axes, saws or picks
+I'm a-goin' to stay where you sleep all day
+Where they hung the jerk that invented work
-In the Big Rock Candy Mountain
+In The Big Rock Candy Mountains

 *Harry "Haywire Mac" McClintock*